 The faith community of the Basilica of St Michael is delighted that you are considering our beautiful historic minor basilica for your celebration of the Sacrament of Holy Matrimony.
 Our every aim is to assist you in preparing a prayerful and joyful celebration.
 This packet contains important guidelines and policies governing this blessed occasion.
 Please read them carefully and address all questions or requests for clarification to our Wedding Coordinator, Mrs. Linda Wulf at 850-602-6946.

 You are responsible for completing with the priest or deacon of your choice all marriage preparation in accordance with the requirements of the Diocese of Pensacola-Tallahassee.
+The pastor and deacon of the Basilica Parish will only prepare and officiate at weddings of parishioners of the Basilica Parish.
+All other couples are to make arrangements with another priest or deacon to complete their requirements for marriage preparation.
+The couple will also need to secure the services of a priest or deacon to officiate at the wedding.
 All paperwork with supporting documentation must be submitted to the Basilica Rector no later than one month prior to your celebration.
 For more complete directions, please see Appendix A.

 The Rite of Marriage celebrated within the Mass or within a Liturgy of the Word are sacred celebrations.
 The Catholic Church directs the way in which either the Rite of Marriage within the Mass or the Rite of Marriage within the Liturgy of the Word is celebrated.
 The outline contained in the marriage liturgy preparation book, United in Christ, is the Catholic Church’s liturgy.
 The vow formula choices that are available for a valid and licit Sacrament of Marriage are included in United in Christ.
 The couple selects one of those choices.
 Personal vows are not permitted to take the place of the Church’s vow formula and cannot be added to the vow formula.
 Because your marriage liturgy is a sacred occasion, all celebrations in the Basilica Church will follow the Church’s directives.
 Both types of liturgies include the reading of Sacred Scripture.
 Those chosen to read by the couple from among family or friends ought to be chosen for the clarity of their speech and their ability to project their voices, not for honor.
 The proclamation of the Sacred Scripture is an important dimension of the Liturgy and the best possible proclaimers are to be considered for this role.
 Oftentimes, there are family members or friends who are liturgical readers at their parish.
 They are the best choices to consider over someone who has no experience, but is considered for reasons of sentimentality.